Grace Community Church: Distinctives

+Response to and matters surrounding COVID-19

 In August 2020, amid the COVID-19 pandemic, the church leadership permitted defiance of local health orders by not wearing masks or social distancing.
 "The good news is, you're here, you're not distancing, and you're not wearing masks," Pastor MacArthur told the congregation.
 "And it's also good news that you're not outside, because it's very hot out there.
 So the Lord knew we needed to be inside and unmasked."
 The State of California and Los Angeles County attempted to prevent the church from holding large indoor services during the COVID-19 pandemic.
 In the legal battles that started as a result of the faith-driven defiance, Grace Community Church was represented by Jenna Ellis, Senior Legal Advisor to the Trump 2020 Campaign.

 In early September 2020, the county of Los Angeles Public Works Department sent a notice to the church advising them of the termination of the church's parking lot lease along the water viaduct, which the church had held since 1975.
 Lawyers for Grace Community said this move by the county was in response to the church's decision to hold indoor worship services during the pandemic.
 Restrictions were lifted November 12, 2020.

-On October 22, 2020, three cases of COVID-19 cases were reported among Grace Community Church attendees.
+On October 22, 2020, three cases of COVID-19 were reported among Grace Community Church attendees.
 In a statement, Jenna Ellis admitted that the positive COVID-19 cases had been confirmed but disputed the use of the word "outbreak" based on the fact only 3 had been reported.
 The Department of Public Health, however, defines an outbreak as 3 or more cases.
 Grace Community Church continued with in-person services the following Sunday in defiance of a court order requiring the church to stop.

+After the COVID shutdown ended, the church promptly sued the city and the state in order to recoup losses from being unpermitted to meet in person.
+In September 2021, California courts ruled that Grace Community Church’s constitutional right to religious liberty had been violated, and the State of California and Los Angeles County governments agreed to a settlement of $400k each ($800k in total) to be paid to the church in legal fees.

-In March 2022 during the annual Shepherds' Conference, it was announced that Grace Community Church would produce The Essential Church, a feature-length documentary about the church's response to COVID-19 restrictions.
+In March 2022, during the annual Shepherds Conference, it was announced that Grace Community Church would produce The Essential Church, a feature-length documentary about the global church, persecution, and its response to COVID-19 restrictions.